JeffBose85/ART477TLOU/InformationArchitecture.md

 - Ellie is not happy with Joel's decision to leave her so she takes one of the horses at the dam and rides off alone.
 - Joel and Tommy give chase and eventually catch up to her in at a farmstead where Ellie and Joel have a argument.
 Ellie expresses that she does not feel safe with anybody else and Joel does not trust himself to protect Ellie.
 They continue their talk but it is cut short as raiders enter the home.
 - They fight the raiders off and Joel makes his mind up that he will continue to travel with Ellie because of how much he cares.

 The University
+- Joel and Ellie travel the rest of the journey to the university from jackson on horseback.
+- Once they get into the university grounds they don't see any activity.
+They come up to two gates that are shut and Joel has to find a way around to open them on the other side.
+- When Joel is finding alternate routes he runs into infected that he must escape from.
+- When both Ellie and Joel finally get to the main campus lab they find nobody around.
+- They search for clues inside the lab and find that they had most likely moved.
+They suddenly hear a crash from a upper floor of the lab and move to investigate.
+- When they get to the upper portion they find left over monkeys that were used as experiments and find more clues that suggest the fireflies moved to a university in Salt Lake City.
+- When they are about to leave they get fired upon by a group of looters.
+On their way out Joel gets attacked by one of the looters and falls off a balcony getting impaled by a piece of rebar sticking out of the ground.
+- Ellie must help Joel escape the lab, which they do, and ride off on their horse.
+Eventually Joel passes out from blood loss.

 ## **TV Series information**
 Jackson